nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 <time>Posted on 28th August 2014 by [Gary Willoughby](/pages/about.html)</time>

-I’ve been using [D](https://dlang.org/) for a number of years and i am constantly surprised by the hidden treasure i find in the standard library.
-I guess the reason for my surprise is that i’ve never exhaustively read the entire library documentation, i only skim it for what’s needed at any given time.
-I’ve promised myself i _will_ read it thoroughly one day but until then i’ll enjoy these little discoveries.
-This article highlights a few of these hidden treasures which i hope you’ll enjoy learning about and will be useful for your future D projects.
+I’ve been using [D](https://dlang.org/) for a number of years and I am constantly surprised by the hidden treasure I find in the standard library.
+I guess the reason for my surprise is that i’ve never exhaustively read the entire library documentation, I only skim it for what’s needed at any given time.
+I’ve promised myself I _will_ read it thoroughly one day but until then i’ll enjoy these little discoveries.
+This article highlights a few of these hidden treasures which I hope you’ll enjoy learning about and will be useful for your future D projects.

 ## std.functional